 There are various types of compensation available for victims of car accident injuries.
 This includes both economic and non-economic compensation, such as the following:

-When it comes to car insurance, West Virginia is an at-fault state.
-Anyone who is found to be 49% or less at fault in an accident is eligible to recover compensation.
+Under West Virginia law, anyone who is found to be 49 percent or less at fault in an accident is eligible to recover compensation from liable parties.
 However, their compensation will be reduced based on their percentage of fault.
-For example, if a jury awards $10,000 in compensation, but a person is found to be 20% at fault, they will only receive $8000 in total compensation.
+For example, if a jury awards $10,000 in compensation, but a person is found to be 20 percent at fault, they will only receive $8000 in total compensation.

 A car accident can be a scary event.
 There are several steps you can take that will help preserve your claim and maximize your chances of a positive outcome: